Royal Naval Air Station Bermuda: Air patrols

 Despite the presence of these two air stations, during the first years of the War there was no unit in Bermuda tasked with flying air patrols.
 Air cover became an immediate requirement as the Colony resumed its Great War role as a staging area for the formation of trans-Atlantic convoys.
 Air patrols were vital to combating the threat of German U-boats, and the FAA station at Boaz Island, making use of the large store of aeroplanes and munitions on hand, began operating its own air patrols, using whatever aircrew it had on hand.
 These included Naval pilots from ships in port, and RAF and Bermuda Flying School pilots from Darrell's Island.

-Once the USA entered the war, the US Navy began operating anti-submarine air patrols from RAF Darrell's Island, then from its own base, USNOB Bermuda, in the West End (the United States Army built Kindley Field at the same time, at the East End), and the FAA station ceased its own air operations.
-Its normal operations ceased too, when it was placed on a 'care and maintenance' footing in 1944.
+Once the USA entered the war, the US Navy began operating anti-submarine air patrols from RAF Darrell's Island, then from its own base, USNOB Bermuda, in the West End (the United States Army built Kindley Field at the same time, at the East End), and the FAA station ceased its own air patrol.
+Its normal operations ceased, too, when it was placed on a 'care and maintenance' footing in 1944.
 By now catapult aircraft had in the main been retired.